 Write a simple love note.
-Just simply write down everything you love about her.
-Start out every sentence with, “I love…” and then finish the sentence.
-Think of as many as you can.
+Just write down everything you love about her.
+Start out every sentence with, “I love…” Think of as many as you can.
 You will be surprised how quickly the number of sentences will add up once you get started.
 Give it to her any way you want.
 Print it on beautiful paper, frame it, put it in a card or even just email it to her as a casual surprise in the middle of the day.

 I’m not endorsing the movie Mystery Alaska, but it has a shining husband move.
 Russell Crowe’s character took the Dear Abby section of a newspaper and crossed out every word, except the ones that described his wife and how he felt about her.
 Then he had her read them.
 When she says, “All the words are crossed out.”
 He replies, “Not the important ones.”

 Put together a video collage of your life together.
 Input pictures and home video clips with music.
 This may take, at least, a limited knowledge of using video software.
 There may be a learning curve, but she will love it and you.
 If your kids are old enough, have them help you.
 After all, they are all tech natives.

 Buy a game of Scrabble.
 Spell your wife’s name in the middle.
 Build a puzzle of all of the words that describe her off of her name.
 Leave it out where she will see it.
 You can even make it permanent by gluing the letters to the board and hanging it up.